James Edward Edmonds: The Intelligence Division

-Edmonds was offered a post in the Intelligence Division of the General Staff, commanded by Major-General John Ardagh in October 1899, ten days after the beginning of the Second Boer War (11 October 1899 – 31 May 1902).
+Edmonds was offered a post in the Intelligence Division of the General Staff, commanded by Major-General John Ardagh in October 1899, ten days after the beginning of the Second Boer War (1899–1902).
 Edmonds became head of the Special Duties Section of the War Office (Section H) which was established soon after the outbreak of the war.
-Section H censored cable communications, spied on suspected agents, press correspondents and monitored martters of international law.
+Section H censored cable communications, spied on suspected agents, press correspondents and monitored matters of international law.
 Edmonds has a staff of one officer and a retired police detective with a budget of £200.
 The section later took on counter-intelligence and secret service work which entailed the dispatch of a small number of officers to South Africa to study topography, communications and Boer troop movements.
 The temporary Secret Section 13 (A), with a staff of three, kept watch on messages to South Africa and exports of ammunition.
 The section managed to intercept Dutch correspondence to South Africa but was prevented from accepting the offer by the captain of a rugby team to vandalise the London offices of a pro-Boer agent.